Table of Contents:

 Did that mean that she had lost her faith?
 No!

-Ruth was not an Israelite but she was able to see the light of God within Naomi and was willing to give up her own country and friends to be with her.
+Ruth was not an Israelite but she could see the light of God within Naomi – even at Naomi’s lowest point and Ruth was willing to give up her own country and friends to be with her.

 Naomi was in a hard place and she had to work through it, but she didn’t step into unreality.